mrahhal/CCSS/README.md

 - "some-component_text--disabled": Target this class when you want to modify

 If you're using SCSS or similar, it's recommended to use the `&--[state]` syntax to target this in CSS.

+### Prefixing

+Optional: Add a constant prefix (such as "app-*") to all component class names in all of the application.
+This will act as namespacing.

+_Why?_ Avoids potential naming clashes between your own component and other 3rd party CSS your app uses.
+Do this especially if your components have generic/common names.

+In case of shared components, consider using a prefix such as "s-*" to make it easier to tell if the component is shared or specific in usage.